In this post, I’m going to show you how to get more traffic and connect with high-value clients.

 We have fallen for this before, but it won’t ultimately be worth your time and could leave with a fat credit card bill.
 This group of Consultants are actually from a 3rd party who has been contracted to try and increase your advertising spend, often at the expense of your performance.
 We have found this to be true every time we engaged with this group.
 All Google wants from their perspective is to have you pay for lots of clicks.

-Landing pages just work better.
 If you’re not familiar with them, they are specialized pages that help increase the likelihood of a user becoming a lead.
-These landing pages are typically used in marketing campaigns and share a singular focus on removing all of the friction that can prevent someone from signing up.

-When we run marketing campaigns to regular website pages, our conversion rate is usually below 5%.
+When we run advertising traffic to regular website pages, our conversion rate is usually below 5%.
 With landing pages, the conversion rate increases to between 15-50% on average!
 With click costs rising, adding a landing page is a key asset that will dramatically reduce your cost per acquisition (CPA).

 I don’t know if you’ve heard this, but I’ll let you in on a secret.
 There is actually ANOTHER search engine out there besides Google.